Cruduper/SpiroGreg/README.md

 - The animation will start playing.
 You may press certain keys on your keyboard to get actions to happen.
 Commands listed below.

 ### ⌨️ Runtime Keyboard Controls
-L key -- makes drawing machine arms invisible   \
+L key — makes drawing machine arms invisible   \
-P key -- takes a photo of your pattern in its current state   \
+P key — takes a photo of your pattern in its current state   \
-B key -- changes background color (caution, some settings contain flashing colors!)   \
+B key — changes background color (caution, some settings contain flashing colors!)   \
-Down Arrow -- allows you to cycle between color patterns in the middle of animation   \
+Down Arrow  — allows you to cycle between color patterns in the middle of animation   \
-Escape -- close window   \
+Esc — close window   \

 ### 🦠 Known Bugs OR Issues
 - "secondsToRepeat" seems to be calculated incorrectly, and should have a different name when displayed to the user